tadelv/ViperCode/README.md

 Please enter the VIPER module name and module path then click generate button.

+And then the files structure will be automatically created.
+Don't forget to add this folder to your project dragging it into the XCode or Appcode inspector.

 ## Generating new VIPER module's unit tests

 Please check "Include unit tests" option then enter the VIPER module name and tests file path then click generate button.